Smiljan, Croatia: History

-The oldest traces of settlement on the ground of Smiljan are dating from the Middle and Late Bronze Age.
-On the hillfort Miljac once was situated necropolis, and were found numerous remains of Iapodian culture.
+The oldest traces of settlement at Smiljan date from the Middle and Late Bronze Age.
+On the hillfort Miljac was situated a necropolis, numerous remains of Iapodian culture were found in the area.

-The area of Smiljan was controlled by the Ottoman Empire between 1527–1686, after which the Ottoman rule was expelled from those parts by counts Jerko Rukavina and Dujam Kovačević.
+The area of Smiljan was controlled by the Ottoman Empire between 1527–1686, after the Ottomans were expelled by counts Jerko Rukavina and Dujam Kovačević.
 Until that time the Ottoman aghas, Rizvan and Zenković, from Novi near Gospić had estates in Smiljan, Bužim and Trnovac.

 After the defeat of the Ottomans in Lika, Roman Catholic Bunjevci migrated to Lika, including Smiljan between 1683–87.
 A 1700 church register listed 17 Serbian Orthodox families in the village, who had settled during the Great Turkish War.
-Villages and hamlets in Lika and Krbava were divided according to religious confession, Serbian Orthodox minority lived in the hamlets of Selište, Ljutača and Bogdanić at that time.
+Villages and hamlets in Lika and Krbava were divided according to religious confession, the Serbian Orthodox minority lived in the hamlets of Selište, Ljutača and Bogdanić at that time.

 In 1708 the Roman Catholic parish of Our Lady of Mount Carmel was founded.
 There is a small chapel, Immaculate Conception of the Virgin Mary.
 The Serbian Orthodox church of St. Peter and Paul was built in 1765; it is now a branch of a parish in Gospić.
 The re-construction of the Catholic parish church of Our Lady of Mount Carmel was started in 1860, and finished 1864.
 In 1830 a minor school was founded.

 During World War II, the town was occupied by Axis troops and was included into the Pavelić's Independent State of Croatia (NDH).
 The fascist Ustashe regime committed the Genocide of the Serbs and the Holocaust.
 The house in which the inventor Nikola Tesla was born, as well as the Serbian Orthodox church in which his father had served as a priest, were destroyed by the Ustashe movement in 1941.
 During the same period, the Ustaše also established a concentration camp in Smiljan through which 5,000 inmates passed.
 The camp was part of a wider network of Ustaše death camps centred around the town of Gospić.
 Members of Tesla’s family were killed by the Ustaše as part of these death camps.